jtr13/EDAVproject/README.md

 ## ABSOLUTE ESSENTIALS

+### Copy this template

+- [ ] 1.
+Click the green "Use this template" button above.
+DO NOT FORK THE REPO.

+- [ ] 2.
+Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".

+- [ ] 3.
+In the Description field, write: "Bookdown source files for EDAV final project"

 ### GitHub pages setup

 - [ ] 1.
 On the home page of your repo, click Settings.
 Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
 The URL of your book will be displayed in the green bar above **Source**.
 (Although the URL is displayed immediately, sometimes there is a delay until the book is actually published.)

 - [ ] 2.
-Change the web site field on the top of home page of the repo to your book URL.
+Click the edit button on the top of the home page of the repo and add your book URL to the **Website** field that appears on the right.

 ### File edits